Content table

 And just so you know!
 One factor that could worsen luteal phase symptoms is having a luteal phase defect.
 Keep reading to learn more about what a luteal phase deficiency is.

-The name sounds a bit ominous.
-But really, a luteal phase deficiency simply means that your body has challenges with either making progesterone or properly reacting to progesterone.
+A luteal phase deficiency or defect simply means that your body has challenges with either producing progesterone or properly responding to it.

 A luteal phase defect may pose extra struggles if you’re trying to get pregnant.
 This is because the lack of progesterone doesn’t support your uterus for pregnancy the way it needs to.

-There are a variety of conditions that can cause luteal phase defects.
-So if you have concerns, take a look at the article linked below.
+There are several conditions that can cause luteal phase defects.
+If you have concerns, please take a look at the article linked below.
 And know that you’re not alone!

 Know more: Your Guide to Luteal Phase Defects